hyvor/php-json-exporter/README.md

         {},
         {},
         {}
-    ]
+    ],
+    "direct-value": "value"
 }
 ```

-Each object `{}` is a representation of a row in a table of your database.
+Each object in a collection can be a representation of a row in a table of your database.
 The arrays are expected to be long (contains a lot of objects/rows).

 ## Installation